Keeping your finances in check is critical for any business.

 However, this depends on the exact service you need.

-If you only require basic bookkeeping and tax preparation, this cost may be entirely different to a bookkeeper that provides weekly reporting, ongoing payroll and handles your day-to-day accounts receivable and repayable.
+If you only require basic bookkeeping and tax preparation, this cost may be entirely different to a bookkeeper that provides weekly reporting, and ongoing payroll and handles your day-to-day accounts receivable and repayable.

 The best option is to get a quote for the specific services you require.